claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 have helped me, and how to add diversity and inclusion into managing.
 What I will mostly like to focus on this blog post are 1:1s and why they are a central core to any team dynamic.
 I'll be talking of my experience over the years as a member of the software community.
+Recently, I lead (in an small way) a team of people that I absolutely loved.
+So here some of my reflections.

 ## 1:1s